simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/lint_and_doc_hash_util.md

 **[Returns]**

 - `saved_hash`: str
-  - An already-saved module's hash string.
+  - An already-saved file's hash string.
 If there is no saved hash file, this interface returns a blank string.

-## `read_target_module_hash` function docstring
+## `read_target_file_hash` function docstring

-Read a specified module's hashed string.<hr>
+Read a specified file's hashed string.<hr>

 **[Parameters]**

-- `module_path`: str
+- `file_path`: str
-  - Target module path.
+  - Target file path.

 <hr>

 **[Returns]**

 - `hashed_string`: str
-  - Hashed module string.
-If there is no module at the specified path, this interface returns a blank string.
+  - Hashed file string.
+If there is no file at the specified path, this interface returns a blank string.

-## `remove_not_updated_module_paths` function docstring
+## `remove_not_updated_file_paths` function docstring

-Remove not updated modules from specified module paths.<hr>
+Remove not updated files from specified file paths.<hr>

 **[Parameters]**

-- `module_paths`: list of str
+- `file_paths`: list of str
-  - Target Python module paths.
+  - Target file paths.
 - `hash_type`: HashType
   - Target hash type.